adidenkov/TSC-RR/README.md

 Run `driver.py`.
 This should produce replay files for each subdirectory inside of `data`.
 These can be viewed using CityFlow's frontend.

+To reproduce results shown in the report, use `./run-all.sh`.